solid/web-access-control-spec/README.md

 point to a Class Listing document that's meant to be de-referenced.

-An application of this feature is to throw a resource open to all logged on users for a specific amount of time, accumulate the list of those who case as a group, and then later restrict access to that group, to prevent spam.
+An application of this feature is to throw a resource open to all logged on users for a specific amount of time, accumulate the list of those who access it within that time as a group, and then later restrict access to that group, to prevent spam.

 ### Referring to Origins, i.e. Web Apps